mercadopago/sdk-php/README.md

 ## 💻 Installation

-If you already use another version of MercadoPago PHP SDK, take a look at out [migration guide](MIGRATION_GUIDE.md) from version 2 to version 3.
+If you already use another version of MercadoPago PHP SDK, take a look at our [migration guide](MIGRATION_GUIDE.md) from version 2 to version 3.

 First time using Mercado Pago?
 Create your [Mercado Pago account](https://www.mercadopago.com), if you don’t have one already.